chandnipatelTW/data-transformations/README.md

 Please confirm that all of the test pass.

 ## Setup for local run with spark-submit
-After running sbt package run from the root directory
+After running sbt assembly run from the root directory
 ```
 spark-submit target/scala-2.12/data-transformations-assembly-0.1.jar
 ```